The rule set

 - Rules with different Connect Direction property cannot match the same connection, this property is irrelevant for precedence comparison.

 - If the Priority property differs, the one which has Priority set wins.

 - The Server properties are compared.
 The rule with the higher precedence Server property wins.
-The types have the following precedence (high to low):
+These types have the following precedence (high to low):

 - Berkeley Packet Filter — Precedence is irrelevant because it cannot match the same connection as the other types above.

-- If both rules have the same precedence until now (and thus the same type of Server property). the server properties are compared further.
-Shorter lists win over longer, shorter ranges win over longer, domains with less labels win over domains with more labels.
+- If both rules have the same precedence until this point (and thus the same type of Server property), the server properties are compared further.
+Shorter lists win over longer lists, shorter ranges win over longer ranges, domains with less labels win over domains with more labels.